Doctor-love/notss-eh/README.md

 Features
 ========
 - Action execution on specified check attempt or soft state changes
-- Merlin check source detection (useful in peered setups)
+- Merlin check source detection using the "mon" command (useful in peered setups)
 - Easy to extend with new "execution modules"
 - Resonable logging to syslog or stdout